Linear Programming in Excel using Solver

 - Setting the objective cell is important.

-- Adding constraint should be ready well in advance.
+- Adding constraints should be ready well in advance.